The Quote Garden ™

 The Roman Catholic sailors on board had at least the crucifix pricked on their arms, so that if they chanced to die in a Catholic land, they would be sure of a decent burial in consecrated ground.
 And many sailors not Catholics were anxious to have the crucifix painted on them, owing to a curious superstition that if you have that mark tattooed upon all four limbs, you might fall overboard among seven hundred and seventy-five thousand white sharks, all dinnerless, and not one of them would so much as dare to smell your little finger.

 We had one fore-top-man on board, who, during the entire cruise, was having an endless cable pricked round and round his waist, so that, when his frock was off, he looked like a capstan with a hawser coiled round about it.
-He paid eighteen pence per link, besides being on the smart the whole cruise, suffering the effects of his repeated puncturings; so he paid very dear for his cable. ~Herman Melville, White-Jacket [altered —tg]
+He paid eighteen pence per link, besides being on the smart the whole cruise, suffering the effects of his repeated puncturings; so he paid very dear for his cable. ~Herman Melville, White-Jacket [modified —tg]

 We seamen, when there's naught to do